ukd1/windmill/README.md

 Then you can start osqueryd (on linux) with a simple `/etc/init.d/osqueryd start` or `service start osqueryd`

+## Authentication and logging in
+Users must authenticate to access the windmill UI.
+There is no local storage of user information, users must authenticate using an OAuth provider, such as Google or GitHub.
+You'll need to get an OAuth ID and an OAuth Secret from the provider of your choice.

+You also need to create a whitelist of allowed email addresses in a file named `authorized_users.txt`.
+If you're running windmill on Heroku one easy way to manage users without having merge problems from master is to create a separate branch named users, uncomment the line in `.gitignore` that hides `authorized_users.txt`.
+Then populate your `authorized_users.txt` file.
+Finally you can `git push heroku users:master`

+Later you can switch back to master and git pull for updates.
+Then just go back to your user branch and `git rebase master`.

+### Authenticate with GitHub

+Populate an environment variable named `GITHUB_KEY` and a variable named `GITHUB_SECRET`.
+If *both*  of these variables are populated with a value, then the login with GitHub option  will be visible on the login page.

+### Authenticate with Heroku

+Populate an environment variable named `HEROKU_KEY` and a variable named `HEROKU_SECRET`.
+If *both*  of these variables are populated with a value, then the login with GitHub option  will be visible on the login page.

 ## Enrolling osquery endpoints
 The osquery endpoints will reach out to the TLS server and send a POST to `/api/enroll`